 Everyone needs photography training and you need it at different stages of your photography experience.
-The important thing to keep in mind is to get the right training from the right mentor at the right point in your journey.
+The important thing to remember is to get the right training from the right mentor at the right point in your journey.

 I’d love to tell you that a workshop from your favorite photographer will turn on all the lights in your head so you understand the mysteries of how they achieve their spectacular results.
 That’s what you have a right to expect.

-Not every great photography is a great teacher, though.
+Not every great photographer is a great teacher, though.
 So choosing your training is different than admiring the work of a great photographer.

 Photography Training Has More Than One Path